silky/chrisdone-homepage/posts/ghci-debugger.markdown

 It's also my experience that I don't care about GHCi's debugging support if I have to manually set breakpoints myself and step through things manually.
 Who wants to bother doing that?
-It's like running git commands manually instead of magit.
+It's like running git commands manually instead of using magit.

 So, I thought, as an experiment, I'd whip up a simple interface to GHCi's debugging facilities, based upon my (limited) understanding